The Aztec influence on modern Mexico

 The Aztec civilization, undoubtedly, is one of the most remarkable and outstanding ancient Mesoamerican cultures, which continues to exert a profound and enduring influence on modern-day Mexico.

-Despite the conquest and subsequent colonization by the Spanish in the 16th century, many aspects of Aztec culture, society, and traditions have endured and are woven into the fabric of contemporary Mexican life.
+Despite the conquest and subsequent colonization by the Spaniards, many aspects of ancient Aztec culture, society, and traditions have endured and are woven into the fabric of contemporary Mexican life.

 Let’s explore some key ways in which the Aztecs have left an indelible mark on modern Mexico.